SiddharthUchil/Multi-Modal-Multi-Task-Chatbot/README.md

 ## Main underlying techniques used in this chatbot:
-- LLM chains and agents
+- LLM Chains and Agents: The chatbot leverages large language models (LLMs) and their chaining capabilities to perform various tasks.
-- GPT function calling
+- GPT Function Calling: The chatbot utilizes the GPT model's ability to call functions and integrate external services.
-- Retrieval Augmented generation (RAG)
+- Retrieval Augmented Generation (RAG): The chatbot combines language generation with information retrieval to provide more accurate and informative responses.

 ## Models used in this chatbot:
 - GPT 3.5: [Website](https://platform.openai.com/docs/models)